 The number of wine festivals popping up across the nation are increasing.
 However, not all are created equal.
 Here are some of America’s best (food and) wine festivals in each of the 50 United States.

-This list will be updated annually so if you feel we’ve missed a CANNOT MISS wine festival, please contact us with the event information and why it’s a must.
+This list will be updated annually so if you feel we’ve missed a CANNOT MISS food and wine festival, please contact us with the event information and why it’s a must.

 Dates for 2020 to be announced, Huntsville

 Presented by Homegrown Huntsville, and widely known as Alabama’s first state winery competition, Crush Wine & Food Festival is a must for wine lovers.
-Tickets for this much-loved event don’t last for very long, so you’ll want to make sure you grab tickets quickly when the annual date is revealed.
+Tickets for this much-loved food and wine festival don’t last for very long, so you’ll want to make sure you grab tickets quickly when the annual date is revealed.

 It takes place in Big Spring International Park and attendees can sip as much wine as they’d like whilst listening to top local musicians.